-Midi rings, phalanx rings, fingertip rings – they go by many names, but one thing’s certain: rings worn above the knuckle are here to stay.
+Midi rings, phalanx rings, fingertip rings – they go by many names and were first worn in the 15th century but one thing’s certain: rings worn above the knuckle are here to stay.

 Rihanna flaunted fingertips full of Lynn Ban’s sparkling jewels back in 2012, but their history extends far further.
 Portraits from the 15th and 16th centuries depict both men and women wearing above-the-knuckle rings.
 Used to signify social class (excusing the wearer from manual labour); the more the aristocracy wore, the better.
 So why the resurgence now?